Pomona, Queensland: Economy

 Pomona's hinterland economy benefits from a growing agri-business sector, supported by Country Noosa, a local organisation that promotes sustainable agriculture, horticulture, and rural enterprise across the region.

 The Cooroora Trail, which connects Pomona to the neighbouring town of Cooran, was upgraded in 2021 with a $1.6 million investment as part of the Local Economic Recovery program following the 2019 bushfires.

 Pomona is also considered an informal access hub for the Noosa Biosphere Trails, due to its strategic location within the trail network and growing recreational appeal.

 Amenities

 The Shire of Noosa operates a library service on a weekly schedule at the corner of Reserve Street and Memorial Avenue.

-There is a community swimming pool (currently closed) at the primary school, squash and tennis courts, a lawn bowls club and a full range of retail facilities in town, including a chemist.
-Ambulance and fire stations sit adjacent to each other at the centre of town.

 Cooroy Pomona Uniting Church is at 27 Factory Street.

+Facilities

+Pomona Cemetery is at 36 Pomona Kin Kin Road.
+It is operated by the Noosa Shire Council.

+Pomona Ambulance Station is at 15-17 Reserve Street.